What’s new on Netflix in August 2020 – all the shows and movies coming soon

 Malibu Rescue: the Next Wave Family comedy in which Team Flounder takes to the beach to host — and unexpectedly compete in – the International Beachmaster Competition

-The Peanut Butter Falcon Film starring Shia LeBeouf about a man who runs away from a residential nursing home to pursue his dream of becoming a pro wrestler
+The Peanut Butter Falcon Film starring Shia LaBeouf about a man who runs away from a residential nursing home to pursue his dream of becoming a pro wrestler

 A Toot-Toot Cory Carson Summer Camp Animated kids’ special